Sheboygan River Area of Concern

 A 2012 video from Wisconsin Sea Grant, highlighting the crews working around the clock to dredge the river, clean up contaminated sediment,and restore wildlife habitat.

-Recently, there have been a lot of efforts to clean up the river and remove the nine Beneficial Use Impairments identified for the river.
-There is also much more work planned for the near future.
+There have been a lot of efforts to clean up the river and remove the nine Beneficial Use Impairments identified for the river.
+There is more work planned for the future.
 Some of the projects include:

-- Sediments contaminated by PCBs or polychlorinated biphenyls are being removed from the lower portions of the river and floodplains in the upper river in 2011 and 2012.
+- Sediments contaminated by PCBs or polychlorinated biphenyls were removed from the lower portions of the river and floodplains in the upper river in 2011 and 2012.
 Areas in the upper river that were contaminated were cleaned up in 2006.
-The responsible party, Techumseh, funds this dredging work and is being carried out by Pollution Risk Services.
+The responsible party, Techumseh, funded this dredging work, which was carried out by Pollution Risk Services.

-- Campmarina Superfund alternative (EPA site) – Sediments contaminated by coal tar by–products, known as PAHs or polycyclic aromatic hydrocarbons, are being cleaned up in the river in 2011.
-This site is located in the City of Sheboygan near Boat Island.
-Clean up work on the land portion of this site was completed in 2002.
-This work is funded and carried out by the responsible party, Wisconsin Public Service.
+- Campmarina Superfund alternative (EPA site) – Sediments contaminated by coal tar by-products, known as PAHs or polycyclic aromatic hydrocarbons, were cleaned up in the river in 2011.
+This site is located in the city of Sheboygan near Boat Island.
+Clean-up work on the land portion of this site was completed in 2002.
+This work was funded and carried out by the responsible party, Wisconsin Public Service.
 The contamination happened while the Sheboygan Gas and Light Company operated on the site in the late 1800s and early 1900s.

-- Sheboygan River Legacy Act dredging project – As a betterment to the two Superfund dredging projects, a Legacy Act Dredging Project is being planned in 2011 for implementation in 2012.
-This project will clean up contaminated sediment that is left after the two Superfund projects have completed contaminated sediments they are responsible for under the Superfund program.
-The majority of this work will occur in the lower river between Kiwanis Park and the 8th Street Bridge.
-This work is funded by the Great Lakes Legacy Act with cost share from the Department of Natural Resources, Sheboygan County, the City of Sheboygan, WPS and the Superfund dredging projects.
+- Sheboygan River Legacy Act dredging project – As a betterment to the two Superfund dredging projects, a Legacy Act Dredging Project was implementation in 2012.
+This project cleaned up contaminated sediment that was left after the two Superfund projects completed contaminated sediments they are responsible for under the Superfund program.
+The majority of this work occured in the lower river between Kiwanis Park and the 8th Street Bridge.
+This work was funded by the Great Lakes Legacy Act with cost-share from the DNR, Sheboygan County, the City of Sheboygan, WPS and the Superfund dredging projects.

-- Sheboygan Harbor Navigational Dredging – Sediments in the lower portion of the river between the 8th Street Bridge and the outer harbor will be dredged in 2012.
-This project will improve the navigation of this area of the river, which has very low levels of contamination.
-This work is funded through the Army Corps of Engineers and the Great Lakes Restoration Initiative.
+- Sheboygan Harbor Navigational Dredging – Sediments in the lower portion of the river between the 8th Street Bridge and the outer harbor were dredged in 2012.
+This project improved the navigation of this area of the river, which has very low levels of contamination.
+This work was funded through the Army Corps of Engineers and the Great Lakes Restoration Initiative.

-- Sheboygan River AOC Habitat Conservation and Restoration projects – Several habitat conservation and restoration projects were identified by the Fish and Wildlife Technical Advisory Committee as necessary to remove the fish and wildlife habitat related BUIs.
-These projects are being carried out in 2010, 2011 and 2012.
-These projects include Kiwanis Park Shoreline Restoration, Taylor Drive & Indiana Avenue Riparian Area and Wetland Restoration, Wildwood Island Area Restoration, Shoreline Stabilization in Problem Areas, In–Stream Habitat Improvements, Targeted Invasive Species Control and Schuchardt Property Conservation Planning.
-These projects are funded through a Great Lakes Restoration Initiative grant to the Department of Natural Resources.
+- Sheboygan River AOC Habitat Conservation and Restoration projects – Several habitat conservation and restoration projects were identified by the Fish and Wildlife Technical Advisory Committee as necessary to remove the fish and wildlife habitat-related BUIs.
+These projects were carried out in 2010, 2011 and 2012.
+These projects include Kiwanis Park Shoreline Restoration, Taylor Drive & Indiana Avenue Riparian Area and Wetland Restoration, Wildwood Island Area Restoration, Shoreline Stabilization in Problem Areas, In-Stream Habitat Improvements, Targeted Invasive Species Control and Schuchardt Property Conservation Planning.
+These projects were funded through a Great Lakes Restoration Initiative grant to the DNR.

-- Sheboygan River AOC Evaluation and Monitoring projects – Over the next several years there will be evaluation and monitoring projects that will measure whether BUIs can be removed in the Sheboygan River AOC.
-These include waterfowl contaminant monitoring, fish tumor incidence rate monitoring and evaluations of the plankton and benthic communities in the river.
-Recently an assessment of various other fish and wildlife species was completed throughout the AOC and in some tributary streams.
-These projects are funded through Great Lakes Restoration Initiative grants to the Department of Natural Resources.
+- Sheboygan River AOC Evaluation and Monitoring projects – Several evaluation and monitoring projects are underway to measure whether BUIs can be removed in the Sheboygan River AOC.
+Ongoing projects include contaminant monitoring in fish, waterfowl and animals, and fish tumor incidence rate monitoring.
+Assessments of plankton and benthic communities and various other fish and wildlife species were recently completed throughout the AOC and in some tributary streams.
+These projects are funded through Great Lakes Restoration Initiative grants to the DNR.